-- 8.125.10.B.
-All Providers, must complete the requirements for revalidation every five years from the date of enrollment or last revalidation. - 8.125.10.C.
-If a provider fails to comply with any requirement for revalidation specified in sections 8.125.10.A or 8.125.10.B, the provider agreement shall be suspended. - 8.125.10.D.
-If a provider fails to comply with all requirements for revalidation within 30 days of the deadlines established by sections 8.125.10.A or 8.125.10.B, the provider agreement may be terminated.
-In the event that the provider agreement is terminated pursuant to this section, any claims submitted after deadlines established in sections 8.125.10.A or 8.125.10.B, are not reimbursable beginning on the day after the date that the provider's revalidation application was due to the Department.
+- 8.125.10.A.
+Providers actively enrolled in Medicaid must complete all requirements for revalidation at least every 5 years as established by the Department, or upon request from the Department for an off cycle review. - 8.125.10.B.
+The date of revalidation shall be considered the date that the provider's application was initially approved plus 5 years, or by an off-cycle request from the Department. - 8.125.10.C.
+If a provider fails to comply with any requirement for revalidation by the deadlines established by Sections 8.125.10.A. or 8.125.10.B., the provider agreement may be terminated.
+In the event that the provider agreement is terminated pursuant to this section, any claims for dates of service submitted after deadlines established by Sections 8.125.10.A. or 8.125.10.B., are not reimbursable beginning on the day after the date indicated by Section 8.125.10.B.